-In 1986, the IEC intervened in an action in New Jersey federal District Court, which was initiated in 1979 by the Township of Woodbridge, New Jersey.
-Approximately 13 Court Orders were issued in the intervening years prior to IEC's cross-motion for contempt in September 1987.
-After investigations were conducted by Commission field inspectors, it was determined that, in spite of the Orders issued and the steps taken by New York City, the problem of debris from the landfill operations entering adjacent waterways persisted in contravention of the IEC's Water Quality Regulations.
-IEC sought and succeeded in obtaining a Contempt Citation.
+The genesis of the Fresh Kills landfill case was a 1979 lawsuit filed by the Township of Woodbridge, New Jersey, in New Jersey federal District court relating to waterborne debris that enters the Interstate Environmental District's waters as a result of the garbage unloading conducted by Commission field inspectors, it was determined that, in spite of the Orders issued and the steps taken by New York City, the problem of debris from the landfill operations entering adjacent waterways persisted in contravention of the IEC's Water Quality Regulations.
+IEC sought and succeeded in obtaining a Contempt Citation against the City of New York for violation of the Court order.